 Does Biotin Make Skin Glow?

-Biotin, the darling of beauty enthusiasts, is often hailed as a skin-lightening miracle worker.
-Who wouldn't want their skin to radiate like a freshly polished apple?
-But before you rush to stock up on biotin supplements, let’s dive into the reality behind this hype.
-Sure, some studies suggest it might lighten your skin, but honestly, the findings are about as clear as mud.
+People who love beauty often call biotin a miracle worker for whitening skin.
+Who wouldn't want their skin to glow like a newly polished apple?
+But before you rush out to buy a lot of biotin supplements, let's look at the truth behind this hoopla.
+Some studies say it could brighten your complexion, but the results are about as clear as mud.

 Does Biotin Affect the Liver?